gkwa/itfruitbeer/README.md

 # example: run a script at boot

-Same as previous but add run once script using runcmd: in yaml.
+Same as previous example but add run-once script using `runcmd:` in cloud-init.yml.

-When cloud-init sees runcmd:, then it generates `/var/lib/cloud/instance/scripts/runcmd` and runs it.
+When cloud-init sees runcmd element, then it generates `/var/lib/cloud/instance/scripts/runcmd` and runs it.

-In this example I intentionally fail script1 in order to see if the next script will run or whether all subsequent scripts fail.
+In this example I intentionally make script1 fail in order to see if the next script will run or whether all subsequent scripts fail.

 ```bash